carbon-language/carbon-lang/llvm/docs/CodingStandards.rst

     // comment, so it would be unclear without the braces whether the following
     // statement is in the scope of the `if`.
     // Because the condition is documented, we can't really hoist this
-    // comment that applies to the body above the if. handleOtherDecl(D);
+    // comment that applies to the body above the `if`. handleOtherDecl(D);
   }

-  // Use braces on the outer `if` to avoid a potential dangling else situation. if (isa<VarDecl>(D)) {
+  // Use braces on the outer `if` to avoid a potential dangling `else`
-    for (auto *A : D.attrs())
+  // situation.
+  if (isa<VarDecl>(D)) {
     if (shouldProcessAttr(A))
       handleAttr(A);
   }

-  // Use braces for the `if` block to keep it uniform with the else block. if (isa<FunctionDecl>(D)) {
+  // Use braces for the `if` block to keep it uniform with the `else` block. if (isa<FunctionDecl>(D)) {
     handleFunctionDecl(D);
   } else {
-    // In this else case, it is necessary that we explain the situation with this
+    // In this `else` case, it is necessary that we explain the situation with
-    // surprisingly long comment, so it would be unclear without the braces whether
+    // this surprisingly long comment, so it would be unclear without the braces
-    // the following statement is in the scope of the `if`. handleOtherDecl(D);
+    // whether the following statement is in the scope of the `if`. handleOtherDecl(D);
   }

   // This should also omit braces.
-The `for` loop contains only a single statement,
+The `for` loop contains only a single
-  // so it shouldn't have braces.
-The `if` also only contains a single simple
+  // statement, so it shouldn't have braces.
+The `if` also only contains a
-  // statement (the for loop), so it also should omit braces. if (isa<FunctionDecl>(D))
+  // single simple statement (the `for` loop), so it also should omit braces. if (isa<FunctionDecl>(D))
     for (auto *A : D.attrs())
       handleAttr(A);

+  // Use braces for a `do-while` loop and its enclosing statement. if (Tok->is(tok::l_brace)) {
+    do {
+      Tok = Tok->Next;
+    } while (Tok);
+  }

   // Use braces for the outer `if` since the nested `for` is braced. if (isa<FunctionDecl>(D)) {
     for (auto *A : D.attrs()) {
-      // In this for loop body, it is necessary that we explain the situation
+      // In this `for` loop body, it is necessary that we explain the situation
       // with this surprisingly long comment, forcing braces on the `for` block. handleAttr(A);
     }
   }

-  // Use braces on the outer block because there are more than two levels of nesting. if (isa<FunctionDecl>(D)) {
+  // Use braces on the outer block because there are more than two levels of
+  // nesting.
+  if (isa<FunctionDecl>(D)) {
     for (auto *A : D.attrs())
       for (ssize_t i : llvm::seq<ssize_t>(count))
         handleAttrOnDecl(D, A, i);
   }

-  // Use braces on the outer block because of a nested `if`, otherwise the
+  // Use braces on the outer block because of a nested `if`; otherwise the
   // compiler would warn: `add explicit braces to avoid dangling else` if (auto *D = dyn_cast<FunctionDecl>(D)) {
     if (shouldProcess(D))